METRIX IAP

 Creative Direction

 10–15 second UGC-style video.
-Athletic male wearing APEX piece in cold/outdoor environment.
+Athletic male wearing KOV piece in cold/outdoor environment.
 No face required.
 Movement-forward — walking, athletic posture.
 Cold breath visible.
 Raw, authentic over produced.

 Short 12-second UGC athletic apparel video.
-Male torso/body wearing performance-gradeweight dark hoodie in cold outdoor environment.
+Male torso/body wearing heavyweight dark hoodie in cold outdoor environment.
 Natural movement — walking, athletic posture.
 Cold breath visible, overcast or winter lighting.
 Raw, authentic aesthetic.
 No face needed.
-APEX Supply Co. logo visible.
+King of Violence logo visible.
 Text overlay: "Heavyweight feel.
 Athletic fit.
 Built to be worn cold."
 Platforms: Sora or Veo 2 for motion, then add text in CapCut or Premiere.

 Video Platforms